Alexander de Seversky: Personal life

-Seversky married New Orleans socialite Evelyn Olliphant (1907–1967) in 1923.
+Seversky married New Orleans socialite Evelyn Olliphant (1907–1967) on June 23, 1925.
 She was also well known as a pilot.
 The two settled in New York City (at 40 Central Park South).
 In 1927, Seversky became a naturalized citizen of the United States.
 In 1967, Mrs. de Seversky died at her country home at Asharoken Beach, Northport, L.I. at the age of 60.

 Often described as "flamboyant" and a "showman," Seversky was always good at capturing the public eye, and was considered a newsworthy celebrity.
 In 1942 The New York Times even published one of his residences, reporting that "Airplane Designer Rents Apartment: Major Seversky One Of Seven New Tenants in 40 Central Park South."

 Seversky was a founder and trustee of the New York Institute of Technology, which in 1972 acquired an elegant mansion originally built by Alfred I. du Pont.
 It was renamed "The DeSeversky Center" in his honor, and is a popular venue for weddings.

-Seversky died in 1974 at New York's Memorial Hospital, and was buried in the Woodlawn Cemetery in the Bronx.
+Seversky died at Manhattan's Memorial Hospital on August 24, 1974, and was buried in the Woodlawn Cemetery in the Bronx.
+A Russian Orthodox service was arranged.